-Apple cider vinegar (ACV) seems to be all the rage these days, from body detoxification to skin care, but it has actually been around since about 400 B.C. when Hippocrates, the Father of Medicine, used it for its amazing natural detox cleansing, healing and energizing qualities.
+Apple cider vinegar (ACV) continues all the rage these days, from body detoxification to skin care, but it has actually been around since about 400 B.C. when Hippocrates, the Father of Medicine, used it for its amazing natural detox cleansing, healing and energizing qualities.
 Hippocrates even prescribed apple cider vinegar mixed with honey for its health properties.

 Some of you may remember Grandma smelling of vinegar.
 That’s because grandma knew just how great vinegar is for you.
 I have shared a lot of information about apple cider vinegar, including my secret detox drink, and I regularly recommend it to my patients.
 I take it personally for detoxification and improved digestion, but I also include apple cider vinegar in my personal care regimen, such as using apple cider vinegar for hair — in this case, a conditioning rinse.